jameskimmel/ZFS/The problem with RAIDZ.md

 So one stripe has 8k data blocks and a 4k parity block.
 To store a 128k file, we need 128k / 4k = 32 data blocks.
 To store 32 data blocks, we need 32 data blocks / 2 data blocks per stripe = 16 stripes.
-Or you could also say, to store a 128k file, we need 128k / 8k data blocks = 16 stripes.
+Or you could also say, that to store a 128k file, we need 128k / 8k data blocks = 16 stripes.
 Each of these stripes consists of two 4k data blocks and a 4k parity block.
 In total, we store 128k data blocks (16 stripes * 8k data blocks) and 64k parity blocks (16 stripes * 4k parity).
 Data blocks + parity blocks = total blocks